microsoft/AdaptiveCards/specs/DesignDiscussions/TypeAheadSearch.md

 ### Proposed Input.ChoiceSet rendering

 Option 1: Precedence of choices.data > style
-In case the developer adds a valid choices.data in the adaptive card payload, we will directly render a dynamic typeahead control.
+In case the developer adds a valid choices.data in the adaptive card payload, we will directly render a dynamic type ahead control.
 It will not be mandatory for the developer to provide style as ChoiceInputStyle.Filtered.

 Option 2: Precedence of style > choices.data
 Other option is to give Precedence to style over choices.data.
 In this case even when developer adds a valid choices.data to the Adaptive card payload and forgets adding ChoiceSetStyle as Filtered, we will render a compact choice set input with static choices by default.

-Since style is a cosmetic property where as choices.data is functional property (in case dynamic typeahead), we can condider style as ChoiceInputStyle.Filtered by default when choices.data has a valid value.
-Hence, it is suggested to go with Option 1 and give presidence to choices.data over style.
+Recommendation: Option 1 - Since style is a cosmetic property where as choices.data is functional property (in case dynamic type ahead), we can consider style as ChoiceInputStyle.Filtered by default when choices.data has a valid value.
+Hence, it is suggested to go with Option 1 and give precedence to choices.data over style.

 TODO: Add what teams is doing in custom rendering